Importance of Silence Practice

 Use the final ten minutes to reflect on yourself and, if you have faith in a higher power, to communicate with the Divine, the Cosmology, your mysticism, the law of nature, the Universe, or whatever you prefer.

-Note: In addition to this- the practice of breath observation 5- 10 minutes in the morning right after you wake up and 5-10 minutes of breath observation just before going to bed is very helpful.
+Note: In addition to this- the practice of breath observation 5-10 minutes in the morning right after you wake up and 5-10 minutes of breath observation just before going to bed is very helpful.

 Its objective is to be present and pay attention to your feelings.
 Begin with (incoming and outgoing) breath observation.
-After five minutes practice witnessing your thought and emotions.
+After five minutes practice witnessing your thoughts and emotions.
 This acts as a natural filter to purify your thoughts.
 It allows you time to contemplate what your view is and what those views mean to you.
 It helps you to harness your harmony during stressful situations and mindfully choose to stay balanced, and free from negativity.

 Sometimes, be alone with nature, wildlife, forest, rivers, etc., and continue to experience the silence within.